g2valdez/willievaldez.github.io/_posts/2020-10-08-UntypedContainer.md

 The problem with `void*` is that it's *too* loosely typed.
 After casting something to a `void*` it's virtually impossible to get the original object type.
 At that point, I wouldn't be able to run specialized functions based on the object's type.
 I personally have an aversion of any kind of `if (type1) doStuff(); else if (type2) doOtherStuff();` code, and if I wanted to iterate through an `std::vector<boost::any>`, some form of that code would be implemented.

 More importantly, I enjoy making these things.
-Even if there is a better, more optimal out-of-the-box implementation, I get those sweet sweet dopamine hits when I successfully implement this kind of stuff.
+Even if there is a better, more optimal out-of-the-box implementation, I get those sweet sweet dopamine hits when I get stuff like this actually working.